 WELCOME TO BEES FOR TREES

-The Red Mason Bee hibernates as a finished bee in her cocoon and will be placed with her beehive in the orchard in spring.
+The Red Mason Bee hibernates in her cocoon and in spring is placed in a beehive in an orchard.

 ADVANTAGES OF THE RED MASON BEE

-The Red Mason Bee is very early usable, because she is already active from 8-10 °C.
+You can work with the Red Mason Bee very early in the season as it is already active from 8-10 °C.

-Due to their strong body hair, a better pollination can be done.
+Due to their dense hair, better pollination can be achieved.

 The Red Mason Bee is very fast and can pollinate more flowers in a short time.

-Red Mason Bees look for their flowers near their nesting site, so the flying radius is only about a hundred meters.
+Red Mason Bees look for their flowers near their nesting site, so the flying radius is approximately a hundred meters.

 As the Red Mason Bee is a very peaceful and calm bee species, you need not be afraid of stings.

 The plastic system